Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 TELEPORT TRAPS

-Invisible teleport traps are lo.cated between crypts 37 and 38, .between crypt 3� and the wall south of it, and · between crypt 38 and the wa!Lsciuth of it.
+Invisible teleport traps are located between crypts 37 and 38, .between crypt 3� and the wall south of it, and · between crypt 38 and the wa!Lsciuth of it.
 The. traps can'tbeperceiveqexcepf�it1{�f}a¢;cfpiagic'spell, whtih.i:ey_�13ii,ran',a1,1ra of cd�}ur�tlonr· iiagic in the trapped areas.
 Although the traps can't be disarmed, a successful casting of dispel magic (DC 16) on a trap sup­ presses its magic for 1 minute, allowing characters to move safely through its area.
 A trap is also suppressed while wholly or partly in the area of an antimagic field.

 These teleport traps form a protective ring around the entrance to [[Strahd]]'s tomb (area K86).
 Any creature that enters one of these 10-foot-square spaces is instantly teleported away, switching places with one of the wights in crypt 14.
 The wight materializes in the creature's pre­ vious location and attacks any living creature it sees.